Hevanafa/Posit-92/doc/api.md

 `procedure initMouse`

 Must be called first before using the mouse.
+This loads `CURSOR.BMP` by default along with `loadCursor`

 `procedure updateMouse`